schemaio/schema-node-client/README.md

 ## Schema API Client for NodeJS

-*Schema is the API-centric platform to build and scale ecommerce.*
+*Schema is the platform to build and scale ecommerce.*

 Create an account at https://schema.io